-If you have been instructed by the Consulate to appear in Ciudad Juarez for an immigrant visa interview appointment, medical exam, or any other reason, please review the updates below before you plan your trip.
+If the Consulate instructed you to appear in Ciudad Juarez for an immigrant visa interview appointment, medical exam, or for any other reason, please read all the information below before you plan your trip.

 - The applicant is the spouse or child of an active-duty member of the United States armed forces.

 - The applicant, petitioner, or minor child of the applicant has a life-threatening medical emergency that requires the applicant’s immediate travel to the United States.

 - The applicant or his/her spouse is an essential worker, and the applicant’s immediate travel to the United States is necessary for the essential work to continue or resume.
 This includes providing childcare while a spouse performs essential work.
 Essential workers, in this context, include physicians, nurses, other healthcare professionals; those conducting medical or other research to combat the spread of COVID-19; or those performing work essential to combating, recovering from, or otherwise alleviating the effects of the COVID-19 outbreak.